-Mike Ransom, Managing Director of Quint Group and the MoneyGuru brand, is interviewed by BQ Live, shedding some light on the serious side of his job, and the Group’s plans for internationalisation.
+Mike Ransom, Managing Director of Quint Group and the MoneyGuru brand, is interviewed by BQ Live, shedding some light on the serious side of his job, and the Group’s plans for global expansion.

 What is it the company does?